kkokay07/pq-genetics/README.md

    git clone https://github.com/kkokay07/pq-genetics.git
    ```
 2. Navigate to your analysis of interest
-3. Follow the Instructions.txt - it's as easy as eating peanuts! 🥜
+3. Follow the README.md - it's as easy as eating peanuts! 🥜

 ## 💡 Need Something Special?
 Can't find what you're looking for?
 No worries - it's just a peanut! 🥜